NnamaniJohn/mystore/README.md

 To use these files, simply merge the folders into the root directory of your scaffolded Angular application.

+## Installation Instructions
+This section contains all the packages used in this project and how to install them.
+However, you can fork this repo and run the following command at the root directory to install all packages.

+`yarn` or `npm install`

+## Start App
+`ng serve`

+### Running Ports
+After start up, the server will start on port `3000`

 ## Project Instructions

 #### Project introduction: MyStore